-The European Union (EU) is the world's most prosperous economy, at $15.7 trillion.
+The European Union (EU) is the world's second most prosperous economy, at $15.83 trillion.
 It's an economy made up of 29 separate countries.
-Its GDP per capita was only $34,500 because it must spread the wealth among 504 million people.
-Japan's GDP per capita was slightly higher, at $36,200, because it can spread the benefits of its economy among only 127 million people.
-China's GDP per capita was only $9,100 because it has four times the number of people (1.3 billion) as does the U.S. Even though its GDP is $12.38 trillion, right below the U.S., it's got to spread the wealth among all those people, making it much poorer on a per capita basis.
-However, China's GDP per capita is growing quickly, up from only $4,900 five years ago.
+Its GDP per capita was only $34,500 because it must spread the wealth among 509 million people.
+Japan's GDP per capita was slightly higher, at $37,100, because it can spread the benefits of its economy among only 127 million people.
+China's GDP per capita was only $9,800 because it has four times the number of people (1.36 billion) as does the U.S. Even though its GDP is $13.37 trillion, right below the EU., it's got to spread the wealth among all those people, making it much poorer on a per capita basis.
+However, China's GDP per capita has doubled, to $4,900, in just six years.
 (Source: CIA World Factbook)

 - Liechtenstein -- $89,400